steven-mcdonald/murakami_translators/README.md

 ### Investigating the most Confident Predictions

-Perhaps the most interesting stage of the project was reviewing the the most confidently predicted chunk of text for each translator together with the model features.
+Perhaps the most interesting stage of the project was reviewing the most confidently predicted chunk of text for each translator together with the model features.
 From this I could gain some insights into the differences in the translator's styles

 ![](https://github.com/steven-mcdonald/murakami_translators/blob/master/images/top_lreg_coeffs_01.png)

 The above figure indicates the most important features from the logistic regression model for determining each translator compared to the others.
-From this we can say that in general:
+From this we can say that in general the translation styles have the following features:

 **Birnbaum:** More monosyllabic words | Shorter sentences | Fewer verbs